immich-app/immich/docs/docs/install/environment-variables.md

 :::info

 `REDIS_URL` must start with `ioredis://` and a `base64` encoded JSON string.
+More info can be found in the upstream [ioredis](https://ioredis.readthedocs.io/en/latest/API/) documentation.

 - When `REDIS_URL` is defined, the other redis (`REDIS_*`) variables are ignored.
 - When `REDIS_SOCKET` is defined, the other redis (`REDIS_*`) variables are ignored.